matrixorigin/matrixone/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/matrixorigin/matrixone/badge?s=7280f4312fca2f2e6938fb8de5b726c5252541f0)](https://www.codefactor.io/repository/github/matrixorigin/matrixone)

 ## What is MatrixOne?
 MatrixOne is a planet scale, cloud-edge native big data engine crafted for heterogeneous workloads.
-With a whole new level of architecture, MatrixOne provides an end-to-end data processing platform that is highly autonomous and easy to use, to power users to store, manipulate, and analyze data across devices, edges, and clouds - at global scale.
+It provides an end-to-end data processing platform that is highly autonomous and easy to use, to empower users to store, manipulate, and analyze data across devices, edges, and clouds, with minimum operational overheads.

 ## Features